At Central Highlands Regional council, safety is our number one priority. We want everyone to go home safely at the end of each day.

 It is primarily used in construction to describe a document that gives specific instructions on how to safely perform a work-related task or operate a piece of plant or equipment.

-Safe Work Australia and Safe Work Queensland can provide a variety of information regarding
+Safe Work Australia and Work Cover Queensland can provide a variety of information regarding

 A SWMS MUST be provided for any of the following High Risk Construction Work which: